SysKitTeam/docs-insights/get-to-know-insights/page-performance-screen.md

 __The data shown here is average__ - which is calculated for a period selected in a Data Range filter, by default - Last 24h.
 If you wish to monitor certain metrics in order to receive alerts when said values exceed set thresholds, you need to set up the Alerts.
 For more information on how to do so - see [this article](#internal/how-to/manage-alerts#page-performance).

-When certain metric exceed the set threshold they will be colored red on the dashboard.
+When certain metrics exceed the set threshold they will be colored red on the dashboard.
 If the metric is under the threshold it will be colored green.

 You can click on a page (entire row is clickable) and you will see detailed information about it - SharePoint Header Metrics and File Requests.

-## Page headers
+## Page Headers

 * __Uptime__ - Calculated time of page availability during the selected period (in the Data range filter).

 * __X-SPHealthScore__ - The server can monitor the current load and its ability to process requests.
 If it monitors the load, it can return the load information to the client in a X-SPHealthScore header.
-This header specifies a value between 0 and 10m where 0 represents a low load and a high ability to process requests and 10 represent a high load and that the server is throttling requests to maintain adequate throughput.
+This header specifies a value between 0 and 10 where 0 represents a low load and a high ability to process requests and 10 represent a high load and that the server is throttling requests to maintain adequate throughput.

 * __SPRequestDuration__ - SPRequestDuration which is the value, in milliseconds, of how long a request took to process on the server.